agraef/midizap/README.md

 :   Set the configuration file name.
 Default: Taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.

 -d[rskmj]
 :   Enable various debugging options: r = regex (print matched translation sections), s = strokes (print the parsed configuration file in a human-readable format), k = keys (print executed translations), m = midi (MIDI monitor, print all recognizable MIDI input), j = jack (additional Jack debugging output).
-If none of these are given, enable all debugging options by default.
-(The naming of these options isn't really mnemonic in some cases, but was chosen for compatibility with Eric Messick's shuttlepro program on which midizap is based.)
+Just `-d` enables all debugging options.
+(NB: The names of these options aren't really very mnemonic in some cases, but they provide compatibility with Eric Messick's ShuttlePRO program on which midizap is based.)

 # Description